 Nick Beams, "The corporate buyout surge and economic parasitism," 2/22/2013, Source

-In this essay, we'll use the term "vulture capitalism" to refer to the specific economic structures and practices of the demonic cabal which took economic and political control of the United States in the early part of the twentieth century.
+In this essay, we'll use the general term "capitalism" to refer to the specific economic structures and practices of the capitalist cabal which took economic and political control of the United States in the early part of the twentieth century.

 The human race is sufficiently intelligent and aware enough to take control of its own destiny, refusing to be deceived any longer by the death-dealing capitalist myths: